Semmes Gallery

 Opening Reception: Thursday, April 23, 2026, 6 - 8 p.m.

 In the spring semester of their senior year, Art students have the opportunity to display their work in an exhibit.
 The Senior Capstone exhibit showcases the art that students have been able to develop and hone during their time at UIW.
 The exhibit allows students the opportunity to have their work on display in a fully operating gallery before graduating.
 The experience prepares them for future exhibitions that may interest them to spread their work to a larger audience.
-The Capstone includes works in various mediums such as painting, drawing, photography and ceramics.
+The Capstone includes works in various media, such as painting, drawing, photography and ceramics.

 Gallery hours: 10 a.m. - 5 p.m., Monday through Friday